chrisevett/chrisevett.github.io/_posts/2016-09-22-takeaways-from-velocity.md

 Load balanced HA setup
 HA database setup so we can do automated deployments and dark releases
 Use replication
-In the oms publishing queue the redis cluster is only utilizing one node
+In the publishing queue the redis cluster is only utilizing one node
 Sharing/splitting databases that are tarded
 dh2i
 jenkins chef and docker it